LSP's Farmer-to-Farmer Soil Health Consultancy Service

 Myron Sylling, Spring Grove, Minn.

 Myron Sylling raises corn, soybeans, and cover crops.
-He has no-tilled for 20 years and has cover-cropped for six.
-For Sylling, cover cropping has produced significant organic matter improvement and yield increases without additional fertilizer expense.
-Sylling has authored several no-till and cover crop fact sheets.
+He has 20 years of no-till experience, plus seven years of cover cropping experience.
+Through these practices, he has increased organic matter and yield without additional fertilizer expense.
+Sylling is the author of LSP's no-till and cover crop fact sheets series.
 More information is here.

-Mike Rupprecht has nearly 30 years experience with intensive rotational grazing, and raises 100 percent grass-fed beef and organic, free-range chickens, which are sold direct to customers.
-He also raises organic oats, corn, and soybeans.
+Mike and Jennifer Rupprecht have nearly 30 years of experience with intensive rotational grazing, and raise 100 percent grass-fed beef and organic free-range chicken sold direct to customers.
+They also raise organic oats, corn, and soybeans.
 More information is here.

 Martin Larsen, Byron, Minn.

-Four years of utilizing no-till plus cover cropping has built soil health while reducing erosion and runoff on Martin Larsen's farm.
-He also works closely with farmers adopting soil health practices as a staff member with the Olmsted County Soil and Water Conservation District.
+Martin Larsen has five years of no-till and cover cropping experience.
+This combination has produced excellent soil health results on his farm.
+He also works closely with farmers through his position at the Olmsted County Soil and Water Conservation District.
 More information is here.